 “This,” answered the Lord, “is Truth.”

-Joel S. Goldsmith, another mystical spiritual teacher, may have had very similar things in mind when he discussed his Infinite Way in groups; it seems he never wanted a formal organization to ever be formed that revolved around his ideas.
+Joel S. Goldsmith, another mystical spiritual teacher, may have had very similar things in mind when he discussed his Infinite Way in groups; it seems he never wanted a formal or official central organization to ever be formed around his ideas.
 Wikipedia notes:

 Goldsmith’s insistence on “no organization” insured that his message remained a personal journey with leaders naturally evolving from new generations.
 There is no service, ritual, dogma, ceremony in the practice of the Infinite Way.
 Goldsmith students can be found in all walks of life, in all religions.

 I like that non-sectarian, non-dogmatic, non-ritualistic, non-moralistic, non-legalistic approach to understanding these deeper truths in a communal environment.
-There is power in sociality, we can learn a lot from sharing with each other, but there are also many dangers as can be seen in the history of religions.
+There is power in sociality, in community, in sangha, and we can learn a lot from sharing with each other, but there are also many dangers as can be seen in the history of religion.
 People from all religions can learn from traditional world-wide mystical wisdom and practices and take from their insights to enable a deeper communion in their own particular spiritual persuasion.
-My background is predominantly Mormon/Christian, but I value the insights of Buddhism, Hinduism, Islam, and many other traditions, particularly their mystical subsets, and how these may allow us to understand things from many different points of view.
-Ultimately I think they may be all different fingers pointing to the same moon; each additional vector offers us a better chance of actually reaching the moon and not being distracted or misled along the way.
+My background is predominantly Mormon/Christian, but I greatly value the insights of Buddhism, Hinduism, Islam, Judaism, Taoism, and many other traditions, particularly their mystical subsets, and how these may allow us to understand things from many different points of view.
+Ultimately I think they may be all different fingers pointing at the same moon; each additional vector offers us a better chance of actually reaching that moon and not being distracted or misled along the way.

-Joseph Smith may have recognized the downsides of formal organization also, and I think originally he may have had no intentions whatsoever of forming a “church” around his mystical visions and insights.
-He seems to have known well what can happen when people are placed into positions of authority over others: “We have learned by sad experience that it is the nature and disposition of almost all men, as soon as they get a little authority, as they suppose, they will immediately begin to exercise unrighteous dominion” (D&C 121:39).
+Joseph Smith may have recognized the downsides of formal organization of spirituality also, and I think originally he may have had no intentions whatsoever of forming a new “church” around his mystical visions and insights.
+He seemed to realize in his original First Vision that none of the churches were “true,” that they were “all wrong,” that they spoke about God with their “lips,” but didn’t know God with their “hearts.”
+Later, he seems to have known what can happen when people are placed into positions of authority over others: “We have learned by sad experience that it is the nature and disposition of almost all men, as soon as they get a little authority, as they suppose, they will immediately begin to exercise unrighteous dominion” (D&C 121:39).
 This can even happen to those who have had many prophetic mystical visions, even Joseph Smith himself was not immune to human egoic failings!
 Which I think is partly why he could say such a thing; he experienced it himself.
+And yet, despite all of this, Joseph still felt called to organize a church.

-I perceive that my views are not a unique viewpoint that needs yet another organization, although some organization is inevitable in human nature and often necessary.
-This is the world-wide universal Perennial viewpoint shared by all mystics-prophets-shamans-gurus-buddhas that have ever opened their mouths since the beginning of time, since the foundation of the world!
-This viewpoint is found everywhere already, and we can give and take from all of them in their own particular ways and with all their particular viewpoints.
+I perceive that my views are not a unique viewpoint that needs yet another organization, although some organization or “community” is inevitable in human nature and often necessary to perpetuate ideas.
+Mine is the world-wide universal perennial viewpoint shared by all mystics-prophets-shamans-gurus-buddhas that have ever opened their mouths since the beginning of time, since the foundation of the world!
+This viewpoint is found everywhere already, and we can cherish the insights from all of them in their own particular ways and with all their particular viewpoints.

-God speaks to all nations, and they have written it (2 Nephi 29:7, 12), so let’s read what God has caused to be written through Awakened At-oned Humanity.
-What is most important is that these realities are awakened and realized directly within us, each and every one, as this is what fundamentally changes lives and exalts the world around us.
+God speaks to all nations, and they have written it (2 Nephi 29:7, 12), so let’s read what God has caused to be written through Awakened At-One Humans.
+What is most important is that these realities are awakened and realized directly within us, each and every one, as this is what fundamentally changes lives and transforms the world around us.
+Sometimes a community can help guide people towards that inner realization.